learn-co-curriculum/reading-ios-creatingMethods/README.md

 }
 ```
 ##Method Name
-Our method's named `stripVowelsFromString:`.
+Our method is named `stripVowelsFromString:`.
 This is what you'd call it in a conversation, as well as *how* you'd call it in code.
 The `:` denotes that it *takes an argument*.
 We'll get into arguments later, but for now just know that a colon is part of the name and signifies that it needs some input to work.

 ####Naming Conventions
 Note that nothing is abbreviated in this method name.
 In Objective-C you will come across and create very long method names.
 For example, you've been using `didFinishLaunchingWithOptions:` and thats a mouthful!